mozilla/extension-workshop/src/content/documentation/publish/signing-and-distribution-overview.md

 Unsigned extensions can be installed in [Developer Edition](https://www.mozilla.org/firefox/developer/), [Nightly](https://www.mozilla.org/firefox/nightly/all/), and [ESR](https://www.mozilla.org/firefox/organizations/) versions of Firefox, after toggling the `xpinstall.signatures.required` preference in `about:config`.

-Mozilla signs add-ons through the [AMO](https://addons.mozilla.org) website and provides three methods for submitting your add-on for signing:
+Mozilla signs add-ons through the [AMO][addons-link] website and provides three methods for submitting your add-on for signing:

 - upload your add-on through the [Developer Hub on AMO](/documentation/publish/submitting-an-add-on/#listing-on-amo).
 - use the [addons.mozilla.org signing API](https://addons-server.readthedocs.io/en/latest/topics/api/signing.html).